De Vrije Gedachte: Interwar period

 As soon as Germany invaded the Netherlands in May 1940, De Dageraad immediately ordered all local branches to disband and destroy their archives, whilst the publication of De Vrijdenker was discontinued and the list of subscribers destroyed.
 The board kept convening in secret, but in effect the association had disappeared.
-Jewish atheist Louis Fles committed suicide shortly after the occupation began; Jewish atheist Leo Polak was deported to Sachsenhausen where he died in 1941; Anton Constandse was deported to Buchenwald, later imprisoned in Sint-Michielsgestel, but he survived.
+Jewish atheist Louis Fles committed suicide shortly after the occupation began; Jewish atheist Leo Polak was deported to Sachsenhausen where he died in 1941; Anton Constandse was deported to Buchenwald, later imprisoned in Kamp Sint-Michielsgestel, but he survived.

 Post-war recovery

 After the war, De Dageraad was reinstated and recovered quickly, helped by the fact it had taken an outspoken antifascist position before the war.
 Several local branches and magazines were founded, the main board convened again on 17 June 1945.
 During a conference on 27–28 October 1945, about 1150 members were present, and 9 branches represented.
 The new magazine De Vrijdenker, that counted well-known freethinkers such as Anton Constandse and Piet Spigt amongst its editorial staff, soon achieved over 2300 subscribers (1 June 1946), a year later 2645.
 De Dageraad sought cooperation with the newly founded Humanistisch Verbond (HV, "Humanist League") and Humanitas (Latin for "Humanity").
 From 1957 onwards, the association continued under the name: De Vrije Gedachte (Vereniging tot bevordering van zelfstandig denken) ("The Free Thought (Association for the promotion of independent thought)"), with its magazine renamed to Bevrijdend denken ("Liberating thinking").
 Despite considerable competition between De Vrije Gedachte, that held on to combatting church and religion, and the HV, that was primarily concerned with giving the unchurched an equal place in society, most DVG members opined cooperation was necessary, leading the board to advocate for dual memberships; however, a merger with the HV was rejected.

 In 1949, DVG and the HV co-founded the A.H.
 Gerhard Foundation, that only after a long struggle managed to provide elderly care for the unchurched and unbelievers in 1959.
 In the early 1960s, De Vrije Gedachte went through a relatively dormant phase, losing many of its members, reducing its activities and publishing irregular and low-quality magazines that changed names four times.
 In the late 1960s, a small revival occurred through new young members, who resisted the world that was organised by the old generation.
 They protested against the Vietnam War, and created their own culture around pop music, flower power and sexual liberation.
 DVG played an important role in rethinking sexual morality, promoting women's emancipation, and reducing the influence of the churches; it often partnered with the Dutch Society for Sexual Reform (NVSH) in sex education activities.
 In 1978, the association changed its full name to Vrijdenkersvereniging De Vrije Gedachte ("Freethinkers' association The Free Thought").
 New bylaws were agreed upon that focused on atheism and collaboration with other humanist organisations.